Timeouts

 We list a few option combinations that can help in various settings.
 There is a tradeoff between spending time in different places: The Prover can either try to spend much time at a low splitting level in the hope that no further splitting will be needed, or it can split quickly in the hope that the subproblems will be much easier to solve.

-The options on control flow splitting are described in more detail in the corresponding section of the CLI documentation.
-In the following, we list some brief examples how they can be used to avoid timeouts in certain scenarios.
+The options for control flow splitting are described in more detail in the corresponding section of the CLI documentation.
+In the following, we list some brief examples of how they can be used to avoid timeouts in certain scenarios.

 When the relevant source code is very large, the shallow splits have a chance of being too large for the solvers, thus eager splitting might help: